|Super Admin, Admin, Team Member

 Closing job postings

 As a best practice when it comes to good data hygiene, it is important to close postings when you are no longer hiring for a role.
 Leaving a posting open when you are no longer hiring for a role can leave the door open for applicants to enter your pipeline, whose opportunities can then clutter the top of your talent funnel and quickly go stale.
 Stale postings can also negatively impact postings-related metrics in Visual Insights.
-To close a posting, click the Open button at the top of the posting editor, select the 'Close job posting' radio button, and click Update.
+To close a posting, click the Open button at the top of the posting editor, switch the toggle to "Job posting is closed", and click Update.

 The posting will appear in the closed section of the postings list.
 To re-open a posting, click the Closed button at the top of the posting editor, select the 'Re-open job posting' radio button, and click Update.